Ryan Perrilloux: Professional career

 After going undrafted in the 2010 NFL draft, the Minnesota Vikings invited Perrilloux for a tryout, but did not sign him.
 He signed and played for the Hartford Colonials of the United Football League in 2010.
 On January 13, 2011, Perrilloux was signed to a reserve/future contract with the New York Giants.
 On September 3, 2011, he was cut from the Giants' roster.
-He was re-signed the same day to the practice squad, released from the practice squad on September 17 and was once more re-signed on September 23.
-Perrilloux was waived again on September 28.
-He was re-signed to the practice squad on October 8, but released again on October 12, only to be re-signed once more on October 17.
-He was released from the practice squad again on November 2, 2011 and then signed to the practice squad again on November 11, 2011, before being released once again on November 26, 2011.
-He was re-signed during the 2012 offseason and was released for the final time by the Giants during the final cut of the 2012 preseason.
+He was re-signed the same day to the practice squad.
+He was either waived or re-signed to the practice squad 22 times overall during the 2011 season.
+Perrilloux was released on February 1, 2012, four days before Super Bowl XLVI.
+However, he reportedly still travelled with the team to the Super Bowl.
+He was re-signed by the Giants on February 8, 2012, three days after the team's Super Bowl victory.
+Perrilloux was released for the last time by New York during the final cut of the 2012 preseason.